anucssa/cssavote2/README.md

 All admin type endpoints require an authentication token.
 This is given in the query string as `token`.
 The value of this token is set in the environment variable `AUTH_TOKEN`.

+If the system is locked, an offending post request will be responded to with a 403.

+### Vote lock

+The system can be in one of two states.
+Either preparation, or voting.
+In the preparation state, candidates and elections can be modified, but voting cannot occur (voting tokens are not given).
+In the voting state, candidates and elections cannot be modified, but votes can be cast.

+This provides two endpoints:

+    GET /admin/votelock
+    POST /admin/votelock

+It accepts the followed schema:

+    {
+      "state": one of either "voting" or "editing"
+    }

 ### Candidates